Deconvolution

 deconvolve a list of images, provided either as np.ndarrays, filepaths, or directories

->>> imarray = tifffile.imread('some_other_image.tif')
+>>> imarray = tifffile.imread("some_other_image.tif")

->>> inputs = ['/directory/with/images', '/path/to/image.tif', imarray]
+>>> inputs = ["/directory/with/images", "/path/to/image.tif", imarray]

->>> result = decon(inputs, '/path/to/psf.tif', fpattern='*560nm*.tif')
+>>> result = decon(inputs, "/path/to/psf.tif", fpattern="*560nm*.tif")

 Release GPU buffer and cleanup after deconvolution.

-Call this before program quits to release global GPUBuffer d_interpOTF.
+Call this before program quits to release global GPUBuffer d_interpOTF. :rtype: None

 • Resets any bleach corrections